By Stefaan Ghijs

 Food and beverage industry

-The food and beverage industry is nowdays dominated by very strong industrial parties and globally operating retailers.
+The food and beverage industry is nowadays dominated by very strong industrial parties and globally operating retailers.
 The drive for growth and profit in the fiercely competitive world food market is leading to further consolidation and expansion in every part of the food and beverage sector.
 A logical consequence is that more and more large-scale companies increase and smaller players are disappearing.
 The total global food & beverage market accounts for more than four trillion USD in sales!
 In order to participate internationally at a high level, more and more food and beverage brands will invest in scale.

 Only ten brands, six from the United States and four from Europe, control most of the food chain.
 The companies Kraft, Coca-Cola, Nestle, P & G, Johnson & Johnson, Unilever, PepsiCo, General Mills, Kellogg’s and Mars are involved in almost all major brands of food and beverages that you see on the shelves of the supermarket.

 As a result, many national food & beverage companies are disappearing from the scene, merging or merging into large-scale international, managed companies.
 They are forced to take this step because they have to produce more efficiently and at lower costs.